Your ideas for building a stronger future

 How do you think you and the people in your community could help build a stronger future ?

-about 2 years agoThe ‘Stronger Futures’ engagement exercise has now closed.
+over 2 years agoThe ‘Stronger Futures’ engagement exercise has now closed.
 Thank you to everyone who took part.
 A copy of the engagement findings report and our Stronger Futures Plan is available under Engagement Findings and Feedback.Please share your ideas about what you think you and your community could do to support local people and communities to come out of the pandemic even stronger than before.

 For example: